Following increased penalties for using phones while driving, what more can be done to solve this problem?

 This solution, however, may run into the same perception problems as increased penalties.
 A study into speeding found that people only felt the risk of detection after they’ve already been caught.
 And even then, stated the increased risk did not change their driving.

 Another solution is to simply make it impossible to use your phone while driving.
 The Department for Transport is reportedly considering this option.
-The software would work similarly to airplane mode, blocking cellular and internet signal to phones while driving.
+The software would work similarly to aeroplane mode, blocking cellular and internet signal to phones while driving.
 This would mean drivers could no longer send/receive texts, browse online or make calls.

 While seemingly simple, this solution raises a number of potential issues.
 Firstly, how would the software be enabled?
-If it’s a manual choice, like airplane mode, drivers could simply ignore the new tech.
+If it’s a manual choice, like aeroplane mode, drivers could simply ignore the new tech.
 And if the software kicks in automatically, there would need to be an override for passengers.
 In which case, what’s there to stop drivers simply disabling the software?

 Another issue is knowing what to block.
 Most navigation apps now require both internet and GPS signal.
 This is to provide live traffic updates as well as a route.
 If the software blocked internet connectivity, apps could no longer provide traffic information.
 The alternative is to have the app block specific internet enabled apps.
 This could cover social media, messaging and email without interfering with navigation.
 However, the decision to enable specific apps would most likely fall to the driver.
 Again, this means they could simply enable whatever they want.

 The reality is that until the public perception of using phones while driving changes, people will keep offending.
 The hope is that the increased penalty combined with potential technological aids will cause a cultural shift.
-Victims’ Commissioner Baroness Newlove stated “It is time to make using a mobile phone while driving just as unacceptable as not wearing a seat belt or drink-driving.”
+Victims’ Commissioner Baroness Newlove stated, “It is time to make using a mobile phone while driving just as unacceptable as not wearing a seat belt or drink-driving.”
 With the law now presenting using phones while driving as a severe and dangerous offence, public option will hopefully follow.

-Car manufacturer’s are also doing their bit to help.
+Car manufacturers are also doing their bit to help.
 Hands-free, mobile integration like ApplePlay and internet connectivity in media commanders are all becoming common features in new cars.
 Both the Mazda and Suzuki ranges offer a variety of connectivity options on all their models.
 To find out more, contact our sales teams today.
 For Mazda they’re based in Weybridge, Surrey, Bookham, Surrey and Orpingtion, Kent.
 And for Suzuki visit our showroom in Effingham, Surrey.